This magnificent thermal wonderland is perfect for a short stop to view the hot, bubbling mud pools.

 The geothermal landscape is extremely fragile, and is also a potentially dangerous environment.
 Visitors should keep to the tracks.
 Hazards include falling through thin crust surfaces, being burnt by hot geothermal gases or fluids, and inhalation of fatal concentrations of carbon dioxide and sulphur gases.

-- Keep to managed sites that are publicised.
+- Keep to managed sites.

 - Keep to the tracks.